 Upon receipt of the dedication package, the Department will review all information for accuracy.
-If all information is accounted for and accurate, a confirmation that the roads have been built to County Standards will be submitted to the County Engineer for acceptance of the project into the County inventory within three (3) days of receipt of a complete package.
+If all information is accounted for and accurate, a recommendation will be submitted to the County Engineer for acceptance of the project into the County inventory within three (3) days of receipt of a complete package.
 The dedication package must include the following:

-- · Certificate of Title
+- Certificate of Title

 - Deeds (Road Right-of-Way)

-- · Deeds (Storm Drainage Easements)
+- Deeds (Storm Drainage Easements)

 - Affidavit (For Department of Revenue)

 - Final Plat (Last Revised)

-- · Memorandum of Understanding
+- Memorandum of Understanding

+- [Condition Must Be Met] Site Has Received an Approved Final Inspection

+- [Condition Must Be Met] As-built Digital Submission Approved